The-Shwin/the-shwin.github.io/_pages/about.md

   </head>
 </html>

 Welcome to my website.
-It has information about my projects, coursework, and CV.
-If you click the r&eacutesum&eacute menu option, you can download a .pdf version of my  r&eacutesum&eacute.
 Please feel free to contact me if you have any questions or comments.